RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Understanding_Risk.md

 !!!info "The [CVSS Threat Metric Group](https://www.first.org/cvss/v4.0/specification-document#Metrics) contains an [Exploit Maturity](https://www.first.org/cvss/v4.0/specification-document#Exploit-Maturity-E) but it is the responsibility of the CVSS Consumer/user to populate the values"
     #### CVSS Exploit Maturity

+    See section [CVSS Exploit Maturity](../cvss/CVSS.md#cvss-exploit-maturity) for more details.

     !!! quote
         **This metric measures the likelihood of the vulnerability being attacked, and is based on the current state of exploit techniques,